 To sustain your baby while breastfeeding and safely lose fat, it’s recommended to consume at least 1,800 calories per day.
 For a healthy baby AND mama, concentrate on well-balanced, healthy food choices that include foods rich in calcium, zinc, magnesium, vitamin B6, and folate.
 Remember to focus on foods that keep your hunger, energy, and cravings balanced.
 If you do that, the caloric intake will take care of itself.

 Whether through friends or family (or awesome women in an online community), social support is key to reaching your long-term goals.
 We are social creatures by nature, and we feel good when we have someone who listens and can relate to what we’re going through.
 Consider getting involved with mommy and baby fitness classes (you can workout and bond with your baby at the same time) or join a group workout if you belong to a gym.
 Group training—both online and in-person—allows us not just to get a great workout but to develop and foster friendships, many of which reach beyond the walls of the gym.

 If you don’t have a local group, connect with moms similar to you in an online group.
 If you need a friend, I’ll keep you accountable!
 The key is to establish a built-in support system and make sure you have someone to help you on your journey.

 7. Be happy!

 Let’s start here.
 Seriously.
-You just had a baby–you have a lot to be happy about!
+You just had a baby—you have a lot to be happy about!
 You have plenty of time to focus on fat loss.
-Instead of stressing about how the latest celeb went straight from the delivery room to her size 0 jeans, take some time to enjoy these moments and to revel in the miracle of your pregnancy and the birth of your sweet bundle of joy.
+Don’t stress how the latest celeb went straight from the delivery room to her size 0 jeans.
+Instead, take time to enjoy these moments and revel in the miracle of your pregnancy and the birth of your sweet bundle of joy.
 They say that time flies.
 And it’s true!
 You’ll never get these first few weeks back.
-Remember what truly matters, an don’t miss these moments by obsessing over a few extra pounds.
+Remember what truly matters, and don’t miss these moments by obsessing over a few extra pounds.